FrankJaco/homeassistant-wwino-addon/docs/index.md

 # Accessing Your Wine from within Home Assistant

 Within Home Assistant, the **My Wine** ToDo list serves as the data foundation for Wonderful Wino which enables AI and voice assistant features.
 The **Vino Subview** dashboard builds on that list to provide a simpler, mobile-friendly way to interact with your wine collection.
-It’s designed for quick access on smaller screens, letting you view your wines in a compact layout, sort them, mark bottles as consumed when you drink one, and optionally record a rating, all with your database**In the image above:**
+It’s designed for quick access on smaller screens, letting you view your wines in a compact layout, sort them, mark bottles as consumed when you drink one, and optionally record a rating, with your inventory/databaseupdating automatically.
--   Clicking on the  **Z-A**  or  **A-Z**  will toggle the Sort Order alphabetically.
-Clicking on  **Edit**  will put the list in a manual order that you can Edit to your liking by drag and drop (via the 3-dots menu while in manual order).

--   Clicking  **Wine List**  will navigate you to the full-blown Wonderful Wino main GUI.

--   Take note of the  **Unique Wine Count**.
-It is derived directly from the  `todo.my_wine`  entity.
-The entity holds the total number of lines in the ToDo list as its value which in turn directly correlates to the number of individual wines of the same vintage in your inventory
-(as the quantity of each wine is stored within the wines’ ToDo lists’ entry). updating automatically.
 For deeper management and a richer experience, you can jump straight to the full Wonderful Wino GUI with a single click.
 The Vino Subview is the most convenient way to work with your **My Wine** list directly inside Home Assistant while keeping everything just a tap away from the full Wonderful Wino interface.

 ### ToDo List Controls

 ![TD1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/td1.png)

-**In the image above:**
+In the image above:

--   Clicking on the  **Z-A**  or  **A-Z**  will toggle the Sort Order alphabetically.
-Clicking on  **Edit**  will put the list in a manual order that you can Edit to your liking by drag and drop (via the 3-dots menu while in manual order).
+-    Clicking **A-Z** or **Z-A** will toggle the list’s alphabetical sort order.
+Selecting **Edit** switches the list to manual mode, allowing you to reorder items to your liking by **drag-and-drop** using the **three-dot menu**.

--   Clicking  **Wine List**  will navigate you to the full-blown Wonderful Wino main GUI.
+-    Clicking Wine List opens the full Wonderful Wino main GUI.

--   Take note of the  **Unique Wine Count**.
-It is derived directly from the  `todo.my_wine`  entity.
-The entity holds the total number of lines in the ToDo list as its value which in turn directly correlates to the number of individual wines of the same vintage in your inventory
-(as the quantity of each wine is stored within the wines’ ToDo lists’ entry).
+-    The Unique Wine Count shows the total number of individual wines and comes directly from the todo.my_wine entity.
+Each line in the ToDo list represents a wine of a specific vintage, with the quantity of each wine tracked within its entry.

 ### ToDo List Entry Details